A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Evasion Attacks

 \subsubsection{What the attacker knows}

 There are three kinds of models from this perspective.
 A {\it black-box} attacker knows nothing about classifier $f$ except what is implied by $f$'s responses to the attacker's queries.
 A {\it white-box} attacker knows all kinds of information about $f$, including its learning algorithms, model parameters, defenses strategies, etc. A {\it grey-box} attacker knows an amount of information about $f$ that resides in between the preceding two extremes.
-For example, the attacker may know the training set or feature definitions.
+For example, the attacker may know the feature set.